VebjornNyvoll/event-handler/README.md

 # Team 35 Project 1 - Event Handler!

 This application grabs events from the Ticketmaster Discovery API.
 The user can select a country which they want to see events for and can click on an event to get more information about it.
 The user may also favourite an event which gives it a nifty star in the event list!

-The app's design is inspired by good old MS-DOS, Minecraft and Windows 95, now fully reimagined in a responsive React-based application!

-The website is available on http://it2810-35.idi.ntnu.no/project1/

-When you navigate using the above link, refreshing isn;t going to work because React Router redirects to absolute urls, also Apache2 doesn't know that e.g /favorites is a page because it's not a html file on the server
+The application was created for NTNU's Web Development course, IT2810.

 # User setup